-- If you're flying in or out of Nice airport, it could be helpful to know to spend a day at Nice Airport.
+- If you're flying in or out of Nice airport, it could be helpful to know how to spend a day there.

 - A small guided tour of Nice and adjacent areas is great for sight-seeing and museum-going.

 - Clustered around Nice are some compelling destinations for anyone who doesn't like traveling far from an airport or train station.
-St. Paul de Vence is an adjacent hill town, away from the sea for anyone tired of endless beaches, with its own tours and attractions.
-It's also home to the amazing Maeght Foundation Modern Art Museum.
+St. Paul de Vence is an adjacent hill town—away from the sea for anyone tired of endless beaches—with its own tours and attractions, including the amazing Maeght Foundation Modern Art Museum.
 Check into the rural Hôtel Marc Hely for an enjoyable and quiet stay when exploring the area around St. Paul de Vence.

 - Antibes' Port Vauban is the largest yachting harbor in Europe, and it's great for boat-watching.

 - The town is also home to a legendary jazz festival, if you're of the musical persuasion.
 Tickets sell out quickly, so if you are going to be in town for the event, plan ahead!

 - The world-famous Musée Picasso in Antibes is a huge tourist attraction for art-lovers.